opnfv/opnfvdocs/docs/platformoverview/introduction.rst

    This provides the software which will run as NFVI and VIM in an actual NFV deployment It is an integrated solution of several other open source projects, e.g. OpenStack, Linux, ODL.

+   The target software platform is provided in several variants, called scenarios.
+   This allows to use different SDN controllers or include optional features.

 2. **Deployment Tools**